Picture stone: Groups

-400-600 CE
+AD 400–600

-The first group of picture stones was made in the period 400–600 CE.
+The first group of picture stones was made in the period 400–600.
 These have a straight form and the upper part is shaped like the edge of an axe.
 The ornamentations are usually circular forms with vortex patterns and spirals, but also with images of ships, people, and animals.
 These older stones were usually raised within grave fields, albeit not on the graves themselves.

-500-700 CE
+AD 500–700

-The second group of picture stones come from the period 500–700 CE, and they are small stones with stylized patterns.
+The second group of picture stones come from the period 500–700, and they are small stones with stylized patterns.

-700-1100 CE
+AD 700–1100

-The third group was made in the period 700–1100 CE and they consist of tall stones with necks and tall bow-shaped profiles.
+The third group was made in the period 700–1100 and they consist of tall stones with necks and tall bow-shaped profiles.
 Their ornamentations present a rich array of pictures: ships with checkered sails and scenes with figures in different fields.
 The borders are often decorated with various plaited patterns.
 Many scenes show sacrifices and battles, and a common scene on the stones is a man, riding a horse, welcomed by a woman holding a drinking horn.
 What is seen are representations of a wealth of legends and myths.
 Sometimes depictions from Norse mythology and Norse legends can be identified, but largely the stories behind them have not survived in written form.

 The image stones are valuable sources which complete knowledge from archaeology concerning ships and sails, and they provide information on armor, wagons, and sleighs.
 The later stones in this group feature an upper field with stylized cross and dragon patterns in the style of some runestones.
 These stones usually were raised on roads and at bridges to be visible.